4 2/3 - 1 1/3

 The Importance of Simplifying Fractions

 After performing subtraction, always simplify the resulting fraction to its lowest terms.
 In the example 4 2/3 - 1 1/3 = 3 1/3, the fraction 1/3 is already in its simplest form.
-However, if the result had been 10/4, we would simplify it to 5/2, and then convert it to the mixed number 2 1/2.
+Even so, if the result had been 10/4, we would simplify it to 5/2, and then convert it to the mixed number 2 1/2.
 Simplifying fractions makes the answer clear and concise.

 Visualizing Subtraction of Mixed Numbers